craigbuckler/progressive-image.js/README.md

 ## Usage notes

+1. Works in all browsers from IE10 and above.
+IE10/11 will not blur the preview image.
+Older browsers fallback to click-to-view.
-1. The preview and full-size images must have identical aspect ratios, e.g. 20x10 and 1200x600.
+2. The preview and full-size images must have identical aspect ratios, e.g. 20x10 and 1200x600.
-2. Only vertical scrolling is checked.
+3. Only vertical scrolling is checked.
 All images in the horizontal plane will be loaded.
-3. Progressive images dynamically added to the page using JavaScript will only be replaced when a scroll or resize event occurs.
+4. Progressive images dynamically added to the page using JavaScript will be replaced if the browser supports `MutationObserver`.
-4. You may be able to improve actual or perceived performance using data URIs to inline images or intrinsic placeholders.
+5. You may improve actual or perceived performance using data URIs to inline images or intrinsic placeholders.

-5. Firefox can struggle when replacing large images and show a noticeable flicker.
+Further examples and options can be found on the [example page](https://cdn.rawgit.com/craigbuckler/progressive-image.js/60f8ccc9/demo.html).

+## Version history

+**v1.1, 25 November 2017**

+* permits any container element
+* link to other URLs can be retained
+* mutation observer event detects elements added via JavaScript
+* minor performance tweaks

+**v1.0, 16 January 2017**

+* Initial commit